alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

 But these days, North Queensferry isn't known for its ferry service -- it's known for the famous bridge.

 In the 1850s, the Edinburgh, Leith and Granton Railway ran a "train ferry" -- a boat that carried railway carriages between Granton and Burntisland.
+There was a desire to build a continuous railway service, and the natural next step was a bridge.
 After a failed attempt to build a suspension bridge in the 1870s (axed after the [Tay Bridge disaster][tay_bridge]), there was a second attempt in the 1880s.
-It was opened in 1980, and it's still standing today.
+It was opened in March 1890, and it's still standing today.

 Here's a photo of its original construction, taken from the North Queensferry hills: